 - L-Glutamine – In addition to contributing to elevated glutamate, glutamine supplementation can increase ammonia production while also impairing ammonia transport and detoxification.

-- Glycine – This can convert to glutamate in some people.
+- Glycine – This is generally calming but it can convert to glutamate in some people.

 - GABA – Supplementing with GABA may not help as GABA can convert to glutamate in the body in some people.